toru173/nomi-discord-python/README.md

 Click the 'Reset Token' button.
 Discord might ask for your password again as a security measure.

 > ⚠️ WARNING ⚠️
-> Only reset your Discord API Key if you haven't already got one.
+> Only reset your Discord API Key if you haven't already got a Discord Token.
 Resetting the API Key will prevent other applications from using this Bot to talk on Discord.

 !['Reset Token' Screenshot](./docs/images/readme/'Reset%20Token'%20Screenshot.png)